TTK4145-Students-2021/project-group29/README.md

 **Common**

 Common is an extra module that includes an overview of structs, constants and channels that are used in the Assigner, Distributer and Executer-module.

+**Main**
+Our **Main-module** is responsible for initializing the elevators, making the necessary channels and setting up the necessary goroutines for the modules mentioned above.